DUNE/dune-tms/docs/width_scan.md

 `summary.json` with candidate, track, hit, truth-denominator, and X-view Hough rejection-stage counts.

+The branch also writes compact truth-energy summaries for every X/Y 2-D Hough candidate.
+The scan reports per-candidate mean completeness (the candidate primary's energy divided by that particle's total cleaned energy in the same view/slice), mean cleanliness (that primary energy divided by all truth energy in the candidate), and primary-particle multiplicity.
+The latter is keyed by run/spill/event/slice plus truth vertex and track ID, so a primary appearing in two candidates is counted as a genuine duplicate reconstruction rather than a cross-event coincidence.

 After setting up the normal DUNE-TMS/ROOT environment and building this branch, a 5,000-event single-file scan can be launched with: